-ECE Pathway to National Credit
+ECE Pathway to National Credit Semester(s): 2 Prerequisite: FACSBasics Grade Level(s): 10, 11, 12

-Prerequisite: FACS Basics Grade Level(s): 10, 11, 12 ECE Pathway to National Credit provides high quality training for students who want to pursue the national credential of Child Development Associate (CDA).
+ECE Pathway to National Credit provides high-quality training for students who want to pursue the national credential of Child Development Associate (CDA).
 Reflective writing is used as a part of the learning process to expand the knowledge base.
 It is endorsed by the Oklahoma Child Care Services and aligned to several childcare entities including the Center for Early Childhood Professional Development (CECPD) for licensing regulations.

-70910S1/70910S2 School and Community Partnership I
+School and Community Partnership I

-Prerequisite: ECE Pathway to
+Semester(s): 2 Prerequisite: ECE Pathway to National Credential Grade Level(s): 11, 12

-National Credential Grade Level(s): 11, 12 School and Community Partnership I is designed to engage community partners with the students to broaden their understanding of providing services within the community.
+School and Community Partnership I is designed to engage community partners with the students to broaden their understanding of providing services within the community.
 Students have hands-on opportunities both on-site in the business community as well as at the school site.
 Interpersonal relationships and soft skills are integrated throughout the course.

-S1/S2 School and Community Partnership II
+School and Community Partnership II